-The new legal language inserted into the bill emphasizes that convictions from other states will be treated similarly to those from the state, thereby broadening the scope of offenses that can be considered in termination cases.
-The effective date for this act is set for January 1, 2026, allowing time for the necessary adjustments to be made in the legal system.
+The new legal language inserted into the bill clarifies that convictions from other states will be treated similarly to those from New Hampshire, thereby broadening the scope of offenses that can be considered in termination cases.
+The bill does not retain any deleted language, as it focuses solely on the inclusion of out-of-state convictions.
+The act is set to take effect on January 1, 2026.

 Version adopted by both bodies: 170-C:5